Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 Saddle Pose a Complete Asana

 The Saddle Pose in Yin Yoga is a versatile and beneficial asana that can be adapted to suit a wide range of practitioners.
-Whether you’re a beginner or an experienced yogi, incorporating Supta Vajrasana the Saddle Pose into your practice can significantly benefit the body and mind.
+Whether you’re a beginner or an experienced yogi, incorporating Supta Vajrasana into your practice can significantly benefit the body and mind.

 Sources